kovidgoyal/calibre/manual/gui.rst

 .. |adbi| image:: images/add_books.png
     :class: float-right-img

-|adbi| The :guilabel:`Add books` action has six variations accessed by doing a right-click on the button.
+|adbi| The :guilabel:`Add books` action has seven variations accessed by doing a right-click on the button.

     1. **Add books from a single directory**: Opens a file chooser dialog and allows you to specify which books in a directory should be added.
 This action is *context sensitive*, i.e. it depends on which :ref:`catalog <catalogs>` you have selected.
 If you have selected the :guilabel:`Library`, books will be added to the library.
 If you have selected the ebook reader device, the books will be uploaded to the device, and so on.